Skip to content

 A call is used to define the parameters of a query execution.

-You can define a parameter by calling bind(String, Object) or bind(Object)
+You can define a parameter by calling Call#bind(String, Object[], SqlType), Call#bind(Object[], SqlType) or some other overload of this method.

 Indexed parameter